lede-project/source/README.md

 ## Notes

-* ~~Due to incompatibilities with recent kernel updates, building a firmware with the `Ralink APSoC WiFi SoftAP driver` **will cause a kernel panic during boot**~~
-	* ~~This can be fixed by reflashing the Omega's firmware using the Omega's Bootloader and Ethernet Expansion~~
-	* ~~We are working on a new implementation of the WiFi driver, stay tuned!~~
-	* Fixed with release of Onion WiFi Warp Core driver
+* This build system generates firmware for the M7688 SoC with Onion's Enhanced Warp Core WiFi driver
-		* Available as an [OpenWRT/LEDE package](https://github.com/OnionIoT/OpenWRT-Packages/tree/master/wifi-warp-core) for systems running Linux Kernel 4.4.76
+	* It is available as an [OpenWRT package](https://github.com/OnionIoT/OpenWRT-Packages/tree/openwrt-18.06/wifi-warp-core) for systems running Linux Kernel 4.14.81
 		* **See [this post for more details on the Warp Core](https://onion.io/2bt-brand-new-os-release/)**

 ## Additional Reading